netz98/n98-magerun2/README.md

 sudo cp ./n98-magerun2.phar /usr/local/bin/
 ```

+### Install the phar via Composer

+We offer a special dist package to install the phar file via Composer.
+See <https://packagist.org/packages/n98/magerun2-dist> for more details.
+The main advantage of the dist package is that there are no package dependencies.

-### Install with Composer
+### Install with Composer (Source Package) - not recommended

-The installation via Composer is not recommended.
-Please use the phar
+The installation via Composer is **not recommended**,
+because it's impossible to be compatible with all project and Magento core dependencies.
-file instead of the Composer version.
+Please use the phar file instead of the Composer version.
 We are not able to provide
 compatibility to all Magento versions anymore.

 ## Update